 Operating Hours: Daily, from 8 PM to 3 AM (some stalls close at 5 AM)

-Dongdaemun Night Market is hard to miss than other Seoul night markets because it is situated near Dongdaemun Design Plaza (DPP), a visually breathtaking structure created by the late architect Zaha Hadid.
-Known all over Seoul as its designated “fashion town” since 2002, the newest clothing trends are found here.
-People with 9 to 6 jobs flock here after work, especially on paydays.
+Dongdaemun Night Market is harder to miss than other Seoul night markets because it is situated near Dongdaemun Design Plaza (DPP), a visually breathtaking structure created by the late architect Zaha Hadid.
+Known all over Seoul as its designated “fashion town” since 2002, the newest clothing trends are generally found here first.
+People with 9-to-6 jobs flock here after work, especially on paydays.
 If you’re also lucky, you might get to see fantastic light shows and performances held near DDP.

 Season: Open daily